Aliases for CBLC Gene

 GeneCards Summary for CBLC Gene

-CBLC (Cbl Proto-Oncogene C, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Among its related pathways are Pathways in cancer and Endocytosis.
+CBLC (Cbl Proto-Oncogene C) is a Protein Coding gene.
+Among its related pathways are EGFR1 Signaling Pathway and ErbB signaling pathway.
 GO annotations related to this gene include calcium ion binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is CBLB.

 UniProtKB/Swiss-Prot for CBLC Gene